CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/DataPipeline.md

     ```text
     @concat(
+        'ContosoSales\',
         formatDateTime(
             convertFromUtc(
                 utcnow(), 'Central Standard Time'
             ),
             'yyyy/MM/dd'
-        ),
-        '/ContosoSales'
         )
+    )
     ```

     ![Destination folder](./Media/expression-builder-date-and-folder.png)

-1. With the Copy data activity and Destination settings still selected, select the drop-down for the **Copy behavior** and then choose the **Preserve hierarchy** option.
+1. With the Copy data activity and Destination settings still selected, expand the **Advanced** section, select the drop-down for the **Copy behavior** and then choose the **Preserve hierarchy** option.
 This option maintains the original file names as they are within the zip file, ensuring that the file structure is preserved during the copy process.

     ![Destination folder](./Media/copy-behavior-preserve.png)